nprail/scheduled-camera-trigger/README.md

 # Scheduled Camera Trigger

-This tool is built to schedule a camera to wake up and start/stop recording video at a specific time.
+This program is built to schedule a camera to wake up and start/stop recording video at specific times.
 It was originally built to automatically start a camera for a rocket launch and is highly optimized for that use.
+It can trigger any camera with a standard remote trigger port as well as ZCams over their HTTP API.

+It is optimized for use on a low power Raspberry Pi Zero W.

 ## Usage